odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 ### How does a refresh token work?

-This article does not cover refresh tokens.
+This tutorial does not cover refresh tokens.
 A refresh token requires a some kind of state on your server-side and would go beyond the scope of this tutorial.

 A [refresh token](https://openid.net/specs/openid-connect-core-1_0.html#rfc.section.12)